 Forget filling out tons of forms.
 Finding the best mortgage rate is now easier than ever.Student Loan Hero is a subsidiary of LendingTree

-“Each situation is different, so what we look for is the client to guide us on what they feel comfortable doing,” said Jay Dacey, a senior loan officer with Metropolitan Financial Mortgage Company in Minneapolis.
+“Each situation is different, so what we look for is the client to guide us on what they feel comfortable doing,” said Jay Dacey, a veteran loan officer in Minneapolis.
 “If they can afford the payment and we can get them to qualify, that’s a good sign.
 If we can qualify them for a home and they don’t feel comfortable having that payment, it may make sense to continue living rent-free with parents and/or in a rental they can afford.”

 To help you determine the best answer for your situation and goals, let’s take a look at some of the arguments for waiting and some for going ahead with buying a house while you still have student loan debt.